Ancient Greece–Ancient India relations: Hellenistic period

 Things changed dramatically near the end of the fourth century BCE, after the conquests of Alexander the Great.
 Nearchus, an officer in the army of Alexander who probably wrote his memoirs near the very end of the fourth century BCE, described India and the people living there.
 Onecicritus of Astypaleia, who was a captain of Alexander's navy, wrote about Sri Lanka.

 The Greek ethnographer and explorer of the Hellenistic period, Megasthenes was a Macedonian ambassador sent by Seleucus I to the courts of Sandrocottus (Chandragupta) who ruled an area in northern India that lay north of the river Ganges.
 In his work, Indika (Ινδικά), he wrote about the history of Indians and their culture.
 Megasthenes also mentioned the prehistoric arrival of the god Dionysus and Herakles (Megasthenes' Herakles) in India.
 Some years later, Deimachus, who was an ambassador to the court of Bindusara, also wrote about India.

 Patrocles was an admiral of Seleucus who sailed into the Indian Ocean and left an account of his travels, confirming Megasthenes' estimate of the breadth of India.
 His knowledge of the eastern seaboard of India was in error, however, believing that sea encircled the Indian subcontinent, linking the Indian Ocean with the Caspian Sea.
 We know all this from the surviving works of the Greek historian Strabo, who was active in the first century BCE.
 He did not trust previous writings about India because he believed they included a lot of fables in their writings, especially the recountings of Deimachus and Megasthenes, while Onesicritus and Nearchus together with some others wrote "a few words of truth," in his view.
 On the other hand, he trusted the works of Patrocles and Eratosthenes.

 Eudoxus of Cyzicus, near the end of the second century BCE, and Hippalus, who was possibly associated with Eudoxus, traveled to India with their ships.
 Hippalus is credited by the writer of the 1st-century CE Periplus of the Erythraean Sea with establishing currents, winds and a route to use for trade with stopping points along the coast of India between the Red Sea and the very south of India.

+Caemaron (Καιμάρων) was a Greek author, probably of the Hellenistic period, who composed a multi-book work entitled Indika.
+The work is now lost and survives only in fragments preserved by later writers.